-Offensive lineman Lydon Murtha was a Dolphin from 2009 until he was released in 2012.
-Because of his familiarity with both men at the center of the controversy, Murtha wrote an explanatory article on MMQB.SI.com, offering his perception of the events that have been reported and led to Incognito being suspended from the team for allegedly hazing and harassing Martin.
+Former Miami Dolphins offensive lineman Lydon Murtha was a member of the team from 2009 until he was released in 2012.
+Because of his familiarity with both men, Murtha wrote an explanatory article on MMQB.SI.com to offer his perception of the events that have been reported and led to Incognito being suspended from the team for allegedly hazing and harassing Martin.

 Murtha depicts Martin as a loner who never opened up to players on the team, and one who overreacted to normal occurrences within Miami’s locker room.
 He said coaches told leaders on the team to bring Martin "out of his shell," and that is when issues started to occur.